What is the inspiration behind Studio Anneloes?

 So, every item in our line now has a QR code that shows customers its environmental impact.
 This QR label is dynamic, this means that if processes in the chain improve.
 The next time that item is produced, the impact values will change – hopefully downwards.
 This is rarely seen in the fashion industry, so we are very proud of it!

-What does the future hold for Studio Anneloes and Ingenico?
+What does the future hold for Studio Anneloes and Worldline?

-We have no ambitions to go abroad with our wholesale and retail activities, but with regard to our online activities, we certainly see opportunities in the collaboration with Ingenico.
+We have no ambitions to go abroad with our wholesale and retail activities, but with regard to our online activities, we certainly see opportunities in the collaboration with Worldline.

 Ask for an expert